Politecnico-Open-unix-Labs/b3api/README.md

 ```

 ### Bugs

 ...

 ### Any Other Sections
 ### That You Think
 ### Might be Useful

 ## License

 Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at
+Distributed under the Gnu Affero General Public License version 3.0 or (at
 your option) any later version.